 This recipe was written in paid partnership with Chaeban Artisan.
 As always, opinions are my own and a sincere reflection of life in my home.

-Ready to try making your own cranberry roll-ups?
-Let me know how it goes, down below in the comments or on Instagram @GetGettyS or on Facebook @GettyStewart.HomeEconomist.
+Ready to make this pasta bake?
+Let me know how it goes in the comments below or on Instagram @GetGettyS or on Facebook @GettyStewart.HomeEconomist.

 Sign up to get articles by Getty delivered to your inbox.
 You’ll get recipes, practical tips and great food information like this.
 Getty is a Professional Home Economist, speaker and writer putting good food on tables and agendas.
 She is the author of Manitoba’s best-selling Prairie Fruit Cookbook, Founder of Fruit Share, a mom and veggie gardener.